Top 10 Things to Do in Mykonos in 3 Days

 Caprice bar is certainly the most famous bar of Mykonos.
 It is located on the sea, and you can enjoy great margaritas, happy people and great music, almost all time of the day.
 It hosts many great parties in the night, so don’t forget to visit it at least once while you stay at Mykonos.

 The facts about Mykonos, say that this island was home to only a few poor inhabitants 40 years ago.
-Fishermen mainly and people raising goats and doing a little occasional commerce with the mainland of Greece.
+Fishers mainly and people raising goats and doing an occasional little commerce with the mainland of Greece.
 All of this changes once Mykonos started to become mainstream in the global jet set groups.
 And Caprice was their first choice for a meeting in the night.
 A lot of crazy nights have taken place here.

 The best time to go to Caprice would be either in the morning for a coffee (try Freddo Espresso or Freddo Cappuccino coffee), or in the evening, after 23:00 pm.